Benefits of Digital Asset Management for Remote Teams

 Advanced sharing features, like Web Galleries or Branded Portals, allow you to share a collection of files effortlessly, to both internal and external users.
 With the option to send via email or create a share link, you can also distribute these collections across multiple collaboration apps, including Slack, Microsoft Teams, and Wrike.

-With Branded Portals, you gain the added benefit of fully customize your portal with a highlight color, header photo and logo.
+With Branded Portals, you gain the added benefit of fully customizing your portal with a highlight color, header photo, and logo.
 In addition, these portals can be shared via a customizable URL, providing another way to maintain your brand identity while giving end-users the ability to quickly access the files they need.

 No matter which method you use to distribute your assets, you can rest assured that only individuals with specific permission settings will be able to access and download files.

 With a remote team, it’s crucial to keep communication flowing and ensure everyone is up to date on current initiatives.
 A DAM supports communication with numerous integrations into the marketing technologies your teams already love and use.

 With integrations into project management systems like Wrike and Workfront, users can easily access approved content from the DAM library, as it’s directly embedded into your project management platform.
 The integration makes it easy for users to attach assets to specific projects, maintain version control, provide edits, approve content, and more.

 With these various integrations, as well as many others, a DAM ensures that your content is easily accessible through all your existing platforms, encouraging collaboration and communication across your various teams.

 Building Out Your Remote Tech Stack

 Looking to build out your remote tech stack even more?
-Don't forget to check out this post, highlighting the Top Tools for Remote Teams.
+Don't forget to check out this post, highlights the Top Tools for Remote Teams.